ziyoung/better-wilcom-docs/wilcom-docs/Basics/basics/Measure_distances_on_screen.md

 ## To measure a distance on screen...

-1Select View > Measure or press M and click the start point.
+1. Select View > Measure or press M and click the start point.

-2Move the pointer to the end point and hold the mouse still.
+2. Move the pointer to the end point and hold the mouse still.
 If activated, length and angle measurements appear in a tooltip.

 ![MeasureDistance.png](assets/MeasureDistance.png)